pawelwiejkut/pawelwiejkut.dev/content/posts/extend_rspc_decision.md

     appendFilePath: true # to append file path to Edit link
 ---

 Toady short tutorial about extending the decision tree in the process chain.
 As you probably know decision three blocks can be extended.
-In our example, we want to run delta info package in everyday processing, and depending on our customizing perform a full load.
+In our example, we want to run a delta info package in everyday processing, and depending on our customizing perform a full load.
 Process chain example:
 <img src="/extend_rspc_decision/1.jpg" width="80%" />
 Customization table: